-The Framework states that, for private third parties, ICANN would consult with the GAC and members of the Eligible User Groups to identify bodies with expertise to authenticate users.
+Summary of Framework Response: The Framework states that, for private third parties, ICANN would consult with the GAC and members of the Eligible User Groups to identify bodies with expertise to authenticate users.
 These Authenticating Bodies would then develop authentication criteria.

-In its 10 April statement, the ALAC recognized that “an accreditation program of some sort for access to partial and/or full WHOIS data needs to be developed.”
-However, ALAC remains concerned with the prominent role of governments generally and the GAC specifically, and the exclusion of other stakeholders (aside from those being “authenticated”) in the identification of potential Authenticating Bodies.
-Governments do not necessarily have particular expertise with regard to accrediting bodies, many of which are likely to be private sector organizations (e.g., NGOs and trade associations).
-This should be done in a true multistakeholder fashion, with participants from a variety of stakeholder groups...
+Comment: In its 10 April statement, the ALAC recognized that “an accreditation program of some sort for access to partial and/or full WHOIS data needs to be developed.”
+As noted above and in our 10 April statement, a true multistakeholder process should be used to develop authentication requirements, rather than merely consulting with the GAC.

 In its 10 April statement, the ALAC was also “concerned with regard to the current lack of clarity when it comes to exactly what … the associated accreditation process will look like and consist of.”
 There is more clarity in the current proposal, but only slightly.
 The ALAC understands the utility and efficiency in using existing accreditation/governing bodies for this purpose – after all, they have already validated members of their user community, albeit for somewhat different purposes.
 However, the development of the accreditation process must involve multistakeholder participation, and the process itself must be subject to multistakeholder oversight and review.

 There are opportunities for gaming in the development and administration of such processes, especially where the Authenticating Body is allied with or part of the “user group.”
 If left unchecked, this could turn into a “poacher turned gamekeeper” situation (not to suggest that any stakeholders can be compared to “poachers,” of course).
 The challenge here is to examine the gaming possibilities and build mechanisms to avoid them.